 Start Exporting Gravity Forms to PDF Today

-If you’re building a WordPress site to work with contracts or applications, learning how to export Gravity Forms to PDF is a great way to streamline your workflows and create a more user-friendly experience for your visitors.
+If you’re building a WordPress site to work with contracts or applications, generating PDFs with Gravity Forms is a great way to streamline your workflows and create a more user-friendly experience for your visitors.

-Your PDF file will retain its original styling and you’ll also be able to include signatures directly in your PDF:
+Your PDF file will retain its original styling, custom fonts, and so on, and you’ll also be able to include signatures directly in your PDF:

 If you’re creating contracts, applications, or anything else where you need to map form fields to PDFs on a one-to-one basis, Fillable PDFs from ForGravity will have you up and running in no time.